Text-to-Speech for Unseen Speakers via Low-Complexity Discrete Unit-Based Frame Selection: EXPERIMENTAL SETUP

-\subsection{Training and test data}
+\subsection{TRAINING AND TEST DATA}

-We utilize LibriSpeech train-clean-100 dataset \cite{Panayotov2015LibrispeechAA} for training both the text-to-semantic-unit tokenizer and the HiFi-GAN vocoder.
-This dataset comprises 100 hours of text-audio pairs, sampled at 16kHz, and features 251 speakers.
-We use the LibriSpeech dev-clean subset for validation and LibriTTS-R test-clean \cite{koizumi2023libritts} for testing.
-For the LibriTTS-R test-clean set, we select speakers who were not seen during training and have at least 20 utterances, each containing between 3 and 30 words.
-This results in 31 eligible speakers and a total of 620 utterances.
-For the VCTK \cite{vctk} subset which is unseen during training, we sampled 60 speakers where each speaker utters 10 randomly selected sentences, resulting in a total of 600 utterances.
-We use 5 minutes of reference audio for all variants of SelectTTS, as well as for YourTTS and XTTS-v2, across all evaluation settings.
-For VALL-E, due to computational constraints, the reference speech was limited to 10-15 seconds.
+We train both the text-to-semantic-unit tokenizer and the HiFi-GAN vocoder on the LibriSpeech train-clean-100 dataset \cite{Panayotov2015LibrispeechAA}, which contains 100 hours of 16kHz read speech from 251 speakers.
+The LibriSpeech dev-clean subset is used for validation.

+For evaluation, we use two unseen test sets.
+From LibriTTS-R test-clean \cite{koizumi23_interspeech}, we select speakers not present in training and with at least 20 utterances (3–30 words each), yielding 31 speakers and 620 utterances in total.
+From VCTK \cite{vctk}, we sample 60 unseen speakers, each producing 10 randomly selected sentences, resulting in 600 utterances.
+To ensure comparability, we provide 5 minutes of reference audio for all variants of SelectTTS, as well as for YourTTS and XTTS-v2.
+Due to computational constraints, VALL-E is evaluated with 10–15 seconds of reference speech.